hemashushu/hemashushu.github.io/src/content/works/xiaoyu-micro-os/index.md

 _XiaoYu Micro OS_ is a true operating system (not RTOS) for microcontrollers (MCUs).
-Applications (firmware) can be run by simply downloading and configuring, without the need to install cumbersome development tools and debuggers, and compiling from source code.
+Applications (firmware) can be run by simply downloading and configuring, without the need to install development tools or compilation.
+Applications even run in a micro container.
 It completely changes the way firmware is developed and deployed.